Reluctant Interaction Modeling: Useful inequalities for sub-Weibull random variables

 The following theorem serves as the main tool for our theoretical analysis.
 It gives concentration inequalities for the average of $n$ $\iid$ $\subw(\nu)$ random variables.
 As the definition of $\subw(\nu)$ a generalization of sub-Gaussian and sub-Exponential random variables, the following theorem reduces to Hoeffding's inequality for sub-Gaussian random variables when $\nu = 2$, and it reduces to Bernstein inequality for sub-Exponential random variables when $\nu = 1$. \begin{theorem} If $U_1, ..., U_n$ are $\iid$ $\subw(\nu)$ random variables with $\nu \leq 1$, then the following bound holds:

-where the absolute constant $C(\nu) > 0$ only depends on $\nu$. \end{theorem} \begin{proof} We first consider the following definition: \begin{definition}[Generalized Berstein-Orlicz norm, Definition 2.3 of \citet{kuchibhotla2018moving}] For fixed value of $\nu > 0$ and $L > 0$, define the function $\Psi_{\nu, L}$ based on its inverse function, for all $t \geq 0$,
+where $C(\nu) > 0$ only depends on $\nu$. \end{theorem} \begin{proof} We first consider the following definition \citep[Definition 2.3]{kuchibhotla2018moving}: \begin{definition}[Generalized Berstein-Orlicz norm] For fixed value of $\nu > 0$ and $L > 0$, define the function $\Psi_{\nu, L}$ based on its inverse function, for all $t \geq 0$,

 Then the generalized Berstein-Orlicz (GBO) norm of a random variable $U$ is defined as

 \end{definition}

 First it is easy to verify that $\Psi_{\nu, L}$ is monotonically non-decreasing, $\Psi_{\nu, L}(0) = 0$, and $\Psi_{\nu, L}(a) \geq 0$ for all $a \geq 0$.
 Then for $U \sim \subw(\nu)$,